muritane/agent-theory/README.md

 An agent can reach a future state **if and only if** there exists a causally continuous sequence of physically realizable intermediate states connecting present and future.

 All processes—computation, communication, coordination, learning, movement—require:

-- nonzero time,
+* nonzero time,
-- nonzero energy,
+* nonzero energy,
-- finite bandwidth.
+* finite bandwidth.

 No increase in intent, preference, or reasoning power eliminates latency.

-Population-level mechanisms (replacement, selection, reform) preserve function by **breaking agent-level continuity**, not by violating this constraint.
+Population-level mechanisms preserve function by **breaking agent-level continuity**, not by violating this constraint.

 ---

 ### 2.3 Interface Reachability Constraint

-An action or redesign is possible **only if** it is expressible and executable using interfaces the agent already possesses.
+An action, redesign, or articulation is possible **only if** it is expressible and executable using interfaces the agent already possesses.

 An agent cannot:

-- act in an unparseable language,
+* act in an unparseable language,
-- compute on a non-existent instruction set,
+* compute on a non-existent instruction set,
-- coordinate outside a rejected protocol,
+* coordinate outside a rejected protocol,
-- redesign itself using representations it cannot execute.
+* redesign itself using representations it cannot execute.

 Physical realizability in principle does not imply executable reachability under bounded time, precision, and attention.

 Interfaces may exist but be unreachable due to:

-- latency,
+* latency,
-- abstraction depth,
+* abstraction depth,
-- representational mismatch,
+* representational mismatch,
-- resource constraints.
+* resource constraints.

 ---